Can Hearing Loss Cause Memory Problems? Doctors Explain

 Recent research published in Nature Aging even identified specific molecular mechanisms.
 The study showed how hearing loss reduces levels of something called GDF1 protein, leading to greater amyloid-β plaque deposits – which is a signature pathology of Alzheimer’s disease.

-What Are the Immediate Memory Effects You Might Notice?
+What Are the Immediate Memory Problems You Might Notice?

 • Forgetting what someone just said

-Research consistently shows that hearing loss significantly increases the risk of:
+Research shows that untreated hearing loss can increase the risk of:

 A Concerning Study from China